What the McKay Schools Core Message Means to Us!

 Kamora

-The core message brings purpose into what I am studying.
-School can be really stressful but remembering my purpose for being here, to help kids learn, keeps me going.
+I love how the McKay School focuses on teaching like the Master Teacher, Jesus Christ.
+Because we talk about Jesus so much, it puts purpose behind what I am doing.
+School can be really stressful, but remembering my purpose for being here, loving and nurturing others, keeps me going.
 Jesus Christ was the ultimate example of this.
 He never gave up on people and always loved and taught them.
 I want to follow His example and help each child of God, just like our core message says.

 What does the core message mean to you?
 If you are interested in learning more about the McKay School majors click here to schedule an appointment with one of the student ambassadors!